333HaI/montecarloMPT/README.md

 Make sure you have Python 3 installed.
 Then, install the necessary libraries using pip.

 pip install yfinance numpy pandas matplotlib

+Just a little script to put into practice modern portfolio theory